julienherrero/awesome-list/README.md

 - [kaszabimre/EAPlayers](https://github.com/kaszabimre/EAPlayers) - EAPlayers is a Kotlin Multiplatform project utilizing Compose Multiplatform to deliver a native app experience for Android, iOS, and desktop.
 - [kevincianfarini/cardiologist](https://github.com/kevincianfarini/cardiologist) - Build job schedules with kotlinx-datetime and kotlinx-coroutines
 - [khushpanchal/EventKT](https://github.com/khushpanchal/EventKT) - 🚀 EventKT is an Android tracking library that efficiently group events and implements disk caching to safeguard against crashes, providing insightful analytics for app performance and user behaviour. 🚀
+- [khushpanchal/Ketch](https://github.com/khushpanchal/Ketch) - An Android File downloader library based on WorkManager with pause and resume support.
 - [kirmanak/Mealient](https://github.com/kirmanak/Mealient) - An Android client for a self-hosted recipe manager Mealie.
 - [kishandonga/EasyPrefs](https://github.com/kishandonga/EasyPrefs) - EasyPrefs is a wrapper on the android shared preferences, also it will need only one-time initialization and used in the whole project without context, it supports encryption and decryption with extended APIs.
 - [kiwicom/orbit-compose](https://github.com/kiwicom/orbit-compose) - Android Jetpack Compose components of open-source Orbit design system by Kiwi.com.